Naan (2012 film): Plot

-Ashok is still full of suspicion.
-While Salim takes bath, Ashok opens his briefcase.
-He finds a photo of Karthik's biological father and realizes that it was a different man who Karthik had introduced as his actual father earlier.
-Suddenly, Salim enters the room and asks Ashok to give back the photo.
-Ashok refuses, removes Salim's towel, and confirms that he is not a Muslim, as he was not circumcised.
-Salim gets angry and pushes Ashok; Ashok hits his head on a table and dies.
-At first, Salim is shocked and depressed by this unexpected accident, but he then covers up the murder by burying Ashok's body in a graveyard at the outskirts, so intelligently that no one ever finds out that Ashok is dead.
-When a family friend of Ashok's, who has seen Ashok only in his childhood, plans to meet him, Salim successfully impersonates Ashok in front of Ashok's own parents and Rupa.
+While Karthik is showering, Ashok opens his briefcase.
+He finds a photo of Karthik's biological father and realises that it was a different man that Karthik had introduced as his actual father earlier.
+Suddenly, Karthik enters the room and asks Ashok to give the photo back.
+Ashok refuses, removes Karthik's towel, and confirms that he is not a Muslim, as he is not circumcised.
+Salim gets angry and shoves Ashok; Ashok hits his head on a table and dies.
+At first, Karthik is horrified by what he has done, but he then covers up the murder by burying Ashok's body in a graveyard on the outskirts so intelligently that no one ever finds out that Ashok is dead.
+When a family friend of Ashok, who has not seen Ashok since he was a child, plans to meet him, Karthik successfully impersonates Ashok, fooling even Ashok's parents and Rupa.

-Suresh, however, discovers Salim's deception.
-Salim then kills Suresh and buries him at the same graveyard.
+Suresh, however, discovers Karthik's deception, so Karthik kills him and buries him in the same graveyard.
 The following day, the police come to Ashok's house and reveal that they have found Suresh's corpse.
-They interrogate several people in the city including Salim, but they cannot find the truth.
-They conclude that Ashok killed Suresh due to an old personal vengeance and then absconded; meanwhile, they consider Karthik (now back to impersonating Salim) as an innocent and a hard-working student.
-Karthik continues to live as Salim, after seeking permission from Salim's father and promises to take care of him forever.
-The film ends with the tagline "To Be Continued", and the story of Salim becoming a successful doctor is shown in its sequel movie, Salim which was released in the year 2014.
+They interrogate several people in the city, including Karthik, but he fools them into concluding that Ashok killed Suresh and fled; meanwhile, they consider Karthik (now back to impersonating Salim) an innocent and a hard-working student.
+Karthik continues to live as Salim after convincing Salim's father into giving him his son's identity.
+The film ends with the cliff hanger "To Be Continued".